[Magnamalo picks up the Great Sword hunter, takes his Pitfall Trap, places it on the ground, and plops himself into it]

 A character is trying to do a certain task, but they're terrible.
-They're so bad another character can't take it any more, so they take over the task for them just to make the pain of watching them stop.
+They're so bad another character can't take it anymore, so they take over the task for them just to make the pain of watching them stop.

-Blunder Correcting Impulse typically takes one of the following forms:
+Blunder-Correcting Impulse typically takes one of the following forms:

-- Alice asks Bob to do something for her and he refuses, so she tries to do it herself and does so badly that Bobs changes his mind and does it instead because he can't stand watching her.
+- Alice asks Bob to do something for her and he refuses, so she tries to do it herself and does so badly that Bob changes his mind and does it instead because he can't stand watching her.

-- Alice asks Bob to do something and he refuses, so she turns to someone else (Usually The Rival, The Ditz, or the Cloudcuckoolander) and Bob quickly changes his mind because he doesn't want either of them to do it.
+- Alice asks Bob to do something and he refuses, so she turns to someone else (usually The Rival, The Ditz, or the Cloudcuckoolander) and Bob quickly changes his mind because he doesn't want either of them to do it.

-- Alice insists on doing it herself, but Bob can't stand how badly she's doing so he does it for her.
+- Alice insists on doing it herself, but Bob can't stand how badly she's doing, so he does it for her.

 - Bob sees Alice struggling and takes pity on her, so he volunteers to do it instead.

-- Bob asks Alice to do something (Or maybe she asks him if she can and he gives her permission), but she does such a terrible job that he regrets his decision and does it himself.
+- Bob asks Alice to do something (or maybe she asks him if she can and he gives her permission), but she does such a terrible job that he regrets his decision and does it himself.

 This is often Played for Laughs or used to lighten up a really intense situation, though it can also be Played for Drama.
 Blunder-Correcting Impulse can occur with just two people, or a group.
-This trope is also a key component of the Xylophone Gag
+This trope is also a key component of the Xylophone Gag.

 Sometimes this is a way to show a Jerkass character as not so much of a jerk.
-They want to help, but they don't want to admit it, so they offer help in the least nicely way possible by pointing out how much they suck at it (Which may or may not be true).
+They want to help, but they don't want to admit it, so they offer help in the least nice way possible by pointing out how much they suck at it (which may or may not be true).
 It can also be the also mark of a Tsundere showing their gentler side, or of someone Enraged by Idiocy.

 - Urusei Yatsura: Ran has a bad cold, and Lum comes by to help out.
 Among other things, she tries to cook some food, only to have the first dish overspiced.
 Directed to follow a recipe from "365 Recipes for the Terminally Ill", Lum finds it way too bland and tries to "improve" it.
 Ran catches her, and sees that Lum is bad at vegetable chopping too.
 Soon, Ran's taken the whole cooking chore over, working herself back into exhaustion.